 In 1995, Dr. Henry sold South Shore Veterinary Associates when he and his partners began moving in different directions.
 He worked for the company for a year, and within 6 months they closed two of the clinics, one in Dedham and one in Buzzards Bay.

 Seeing a new opportunity arising, Dr. Henry bought the two clinics back in 1997 and turned them into general practice veterinary hospitals.
 At this point, Dr. Henry’s son, Charlie, was also in the veterinary business on the management side and joined his father in growing the family business.
 In 2000, Dr. Ed Kochin joined the practice and he and Dr. Henry began plans for a bigger practice in Buzzards Bay.

-In 2007, Cape Cod Veterinary Specialists opened its doors in its current location on Bourne Bridge Approach in Buzzards Bay.
-This building allowed CCVS to bring on additional board-certified surgeons, internists, cardiologist, ophthalmologist and emergency critical care specialists.
-CCVS opened its doors for 24/7 emergency services and served as the Cape’s only emergency & referral practice, which it remains to this day.
+In 2007, Cape Cod Veterinary Specialists opened its doors at its current location on Bourne Bridge Approach in Buzzards Bay.
+This building allowed CCVS to bring on additional board-certified surgeons, internists, a cardiologist, an ophthalmologist and emergency critical care specialists.
+CCVS served as the Cape’s only 24 hour emergency & specialty practice, which it remains to this day.